 At least 77 migrants dead after boat from Lebanon sinks off Syria

-At least 77 migrants dead after boat from Lebanon sinks off Syriaget the free app

 At least 77 migrants drowned when a boat they boarded in Lebanon sank off Syria's coast, Syria's health minister said Friday, in one of the deadliest such shipwrecks in the eastern Mediterranean.